qu1x/ndarray-slice/README.md

   * `alloc` for stable `sort`/`sort_by`/`sort_by_key`.
 Enabled by `std`.
   * `std` for stable `sort_by_cached_key`.
 Enabled by `default` or `rayon`.
+  * `stacker` for spilling recursion stack over to heap if necessary.
+Enabled by `default`.
   * `rayon` for parallel `par_sort*`/`par_select_many_nth_unstable*`.

 # License